nus-cs2113-AY2122S2/tp/docs/team/dolphxty.md

 Project: IHospital

 IHospital is a desktop application meant for staff in hospitals.
-Its main purpose is to manage patients, doctors, nurses, appointments and operation rooms data, and it’s optimised for use via a Command Line Interface (CLI).
+Its main purpose is to manage patients, doctors, nurses, appointments and wards data, and it’s optimised for use via a Command Line Interface (CLI).
 It is written in Java, and has about 3k LoC.